w3woody/OCTools/Docs/OCLex.md

         @property (assign) NSInteger intProperty;
     }

-Note that all four sections are optional in the OCLex file, and may be omitted.
+Note that all five sections are optional in the OCLex file, and may be omitted.

 #### Rules